NVIDIA/libglvnd/README.md

   updated by the API library.
 - Look at `libglxmapping.c:__glXLookupVendorBy{Name,Screen}()` to see how vendor library names are queried.
+- For EGL, follow the flow of `eglGetPlatformDisplay()` to see how EGL selects a vendor library.

 The tests/ directory contains several unit tests which verify that dispatching to different vendors actually works.
 Run `make check` to run these unit tests.